-I have therefore made contact with Simon Kohler to purchase Hornby BT10 bogies so that I can discard the Lima bogies completely.
-Simon advises that Hornby are currently waiting for delivery of these as spares.
+I therefore made contact with Simon Kohler of Hornby to purchase Hornby BT10 bogies so that I can discard the Lima bogies completely.
+At the time of writing, Simon advised that Hornby are currently waiting for delivery of these as spares.

 The Gibson wheels have arrived and really look the part.
 Being 26mm axles, these will be fitted to the Hornby bogies.